What is an Acute Angle?

 The other side’s large angle is called Reflex Angle.

 Look below Angles’ images.
-These all are acute angles:
+These all are acute angles images:

 Definition of Acute Angle